t-ame/starwars-service/README.md

 The API is RESTful and arranged around resources.

 Typically, the first request you make should be to acquire movie details.
-This will give you access URLS you will need for subsequent requests.
+This will give you access URLs you will need for subsequent requests.

 <br>